 These objectives should be consistent with your environmental policy and the analyses you carried out on compliance obligations, environmental aspects and impacts, and the views of interested parties, etc.

 You have identified the operations and activities related to environmental aspects and impacts, and key roles and responsibilities.
 This information will help you to determine the relevant functions within the organization for achieving objectives and targets.
 For example, if you set an objective to reduce hazardous waste generation by 10 percent this year, you also should know which parts of the organization must be involved in order to meet this objective.

 Step 7: Develop Environmental Management Programs, Identify Operational Controls, and Identify Monitoring and Measurement Needs

-This brings us to one of the most challenging (and potentially most valuable) steps in developing an EMS.
+You are now at one of the most challenging (and potentially most valuable) steps in developing an EMS.
 You are ready to tackle several EMS elements simultaneously.
 These elements include the design of environmental management programs (EMPs), the initial identification of necessary operational controls, and the initial identification of monitoring and measurement needs.
-You should already have a head start on this step, since you identified operations and activities related to your significant environmental aspects (as well as existing control and monitoring processes) several steps ago.
+You should already have a head start on this step since you identified operations and activities related to your significant environmental aspects, as well as existing control and monitoring processes, several steps ago.